The Wykeham Collegiate: School profile

 The school is regarded as one of the leading schools in South Africa.
 The Lady Principal is Susan Tasker.

-The school caters for Grade RR through to Grade 12.
-In the Junior School, the youngest Grade RR and Grade R girls are known as Poppets and Sprigs respectively and all Grade 7 girls, as the role models for the younger children, are monitors - they assume leadership positions.
+The school caters for Grade RRR through to Grade 12.
+In the Junior School, the youngest Grade RRR and Grade R girls are known as Poppets and Sprigs respectively and all Grade 7 girls, as the role models for the younger children, are monitors - they assume leadership positions.

-The school caters for Day Scholars and Boarders, with boarding facilities offered from Grade 4 upwards.
-Enrolment stands at approximately 750 students, with class size restricted to 25 pupils in the Senior School.
+The school caters for Day Scholars and Boarders, with boarding facilities offered from Grade 3 upwards.
+Enrolment stands at approximately 656 students, with class size restricted to 25 pupils in the Senior School.
 While the Junior School has an average of two classes per grade, the Senior School has three.
-Pupils are drawn not only from South Africa, but as far afield as England, Tanzania, Malawi, Kenya, Botswana, Swaziland and Mozambique.
+Pupils are drawn not only from South Africa, but as far afield as England, Germany, South Korea, UAE, China, Tanzania, Malawi, Kenya, Zambia, Botswana, Swaziland and Mozambique.

 Music is an important component of the school with the Music School offering tuition in a variety of instruments ranging from recorder, violin, flute, clarinet, saxophone, drums, piano and voice.
 The Junior and Senior Wind ensembles provide music at functions in the school as well as playing in concerts around the country.
-Visual Art (Art) is offered to Grade 12 level as is Dramatic Art (Drama).
+Visual Art is offered to Grade 12 level as is Dramatic Art.